Dominic Smith Preview, Player Props: Nationals vs. Phillies

-On Saturday, Dominic Smith (on the back of going 1-for-4) and the Washington Nationals face the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
-First pitch is at 4:05 PM ET.
+After going 0-for-4 in his last game, Dominic Smith and the Washington Nationals face the Philadelphia Phillies (who will start Zack Wheeler) at 7:10 PM ET on Sunday.

 Dominic Smith Game Info & Props vs. the Phillies